Desert locust: Early warning and preventive control

 Early warning and preventive control is the strategy adopted by locust-affected countries in Africa and Asia to try to stop locust plagues from developing and spreading.
 In the 1920s-1930s, locust control became a major field for international cooperation.
 The International Agricultural Institute developed several programmes aimed at exchanging data about the desert locust and international conferences were held in the 1930s: Rome in 1931, Paris in 1932, London in 1934, Cairo in 1936, and Brussels in 1938.
 Colonial empires were heavily involved in these attempts to control locust pests, which affected heavily the Middle East and parts of Africa.
 The USSR also used locust control as a way to expand its influence in the Middle East and Central Asia.

 FAO's Desert Locust Information Service (DLIS) in Rome monitors the weather, ecological conditions, and the locust situation on a daily basis.
 DLIS receives results of survey and control operations carried out by national teams in affected countries.
-The teams use a variety of innovative digital devices, eLocust3, to collect, record and transmit standardized data in real-time to their national locust centres for decision-making.
+The teams use a variety of innovative digital devices, such as eLocust3, to collect, record and transmit standardized data in real-time to their national locust centres for decision-making.
 This data is automatically integrated into SWARMS, the global monitoring and early warning system operated by DLIS.
 Within this system, the field data are combined with the latest satellite imagery to actively monitor rainfall, vegetation and soil moisture conditions in the locust breeding area from West Africa to India.
 This is supplemented by sub-seasonal and seasonal temperature and rainfall predictions up to six months in advance as well as other weather forecasts and data from NOAA and ECMWF.
 Models are used to estimate egg and hopper development rates and swarm trajectories (NOAA HYSPLIT) and dispersion (UK Met Office NAME).
 DLIS uses a custom GIS to analyze the field data, satellite imagery, weather predictions and model results to assess the current situation and forecast the timing, scale, and location of breeding and migration up to six weeks in advance.
 The situation assessments and forecasts are published in monthly locust bulletins that date back to the 1970s.
 These are supplemented by warnings and alerts to affected countries and the international community.
 This information is available on the FAO Locust Watch website.
 DLIS continuously adopts the latest technologies as innovative tools, including drones, to improve monitoring and early warning.
 FAO also provides information and training to affected countries and coordinates funding from donor agencies in case of major upsurges and plagues.